 What is a good method to treat and prevent plantar fasciitis?

 Stretch your calves.
 Stretch your hamstrings.
 Get out of heeled shoes.
-Get your pelvis back where it belongs (as pictured here).
+Get your pelvis back where it belongs.
 Do your intrinsic foot exercises.
-Buy my book, Every Woman’s Guide To Foot Pain Relief.
-If you’re a man, buy the book *for your friend*, take it home and read it in secret.
-Info applies to the dudes too.
+Buy my book, Simple Steps To Foot Pain Relief.

 Please discuss the patterning that would cause a person's elbow to be perpetually flexed.
 (Hands hanging slightly forward of torso).
 Anything other than tight biceps?